jacwright/RestServer/README.md

 ```

 ### Working with files
 Using Multipart with REST APIs is a bad idea and neither it is supported by `RestServer`.
-RestServer uses direct file upload approach like S3 services. you can upload one file per request without any additional form data. same is true for file download. for details please check `upload` and `download` methods in example.
+RestServer uses direct file upload approach like S3 services. you can upload one file per request without any additional form data.

+* **Upload:**
+In file uploads action you may use two special parameters in method definition. `$data` and `$mime` first parameter will hold file content and the `$mime` parameter can provide details about file content type.

+* **Download:**
+RestServer will start a file download in case a action return `SplFileInfo` object.

+For more details please check `upload` and `download` methods in example.

 ### Throwing and Handling Errors